CatHuyuH24/University_management_system/README.md

 - Use the credentials created in the SQL scripts (e.g., `ATBMCQ_ADMIN`/`123` or `USER1`/`123`).
 - The application will detect your role and show the appropriate dashboard.

+## Admin Dashboard

+The Admin side of the application is designed for database administrators.
+It provides a user-friendly interface for managing users, roles, and privileges in the Oracle database, allowing DBAs to perform essential tasks without needing to install Oracle SQL Developer or similar database tools.

 ## Notes